veekaybee/veekaybee.github.io/_posts/2016-04-07-content-is-dead.md

 So hard that most companies will wave their hand at this.
 There's no way Wired will just waive its paywall and include the results of what I scraped in a post that would genuinely help people, draw more loyal readers to its site, and allow it to charge full-price for a tech site that is genuinely interesting, timely, and full of content whose audience is people instead of SEO robots.
 That's too simple.
 And also excruciatingly hard.

-But a digital content property today can't epxect to put out mostly junk filler, wrap it in ad tech, and beg for money from the very people it is exploiting as the product.
+But a digital content property today can't expect to put out mostly junk filler, wrap it in ad tech, and beg for money from the very people it is exploiting as the product.

 And if it does, it shouldn't be surprised that sometimes the product gets tired of it.